 Attendance at the workshop will be listed on your HEAR (Higher Education Achievement Report).

-If aren’t able to attend, see the EGC Workplace Ethics Homepage for details of other WPE Challenges available in this academic year.
+If aren’t able to attend, see the Workplace Ethics Challenge Homepage for details of other Workplace Ethics Challenges available in this academic year.

 Once you've registered, look out for a confirmation email from email@example.com to let you that you have a place.
 The email will also provide further details and joining instructions.

-If you’re a 1st or 2nd year student and would like to register your interest in taking part in a WPE Challenge in your 3rd-Final year, please email EGC@manchester.ac.uk
+If you’re currently a 1st or 2nd year student, and would like to register your interest in taking part in a Workplace Ethics Challenge in your final year, please email firstname.lastname@example.org

-The Globalised WPE Challenge is one of a developing suite of 'Workplace Ethics Challenges' offered to final year undergraduate students as part of the University of Manchester's 'Ethical Grand Challenges' programme.
+The Workplace Ethics Challenge - Global is one of a developing suite of 'Workplace Ethics Challenges' offered to final year undergraduate students as part of The University of Manchester's 'Ethical Grand Challenges' programme.

-This Challenge workshop is being developed in partnership with graduate employers, academics and practitioners including:
+This Challenge workshop has been developed in partnership with graduate employers, academics and practitioners including:

 Dr Mark Batey: Senior Lecturer in Organizational Psychology and Creativity, Innovation & Leadership Specialist at Alliance Manchester Business School.
 Mark regularly provides coaching on creativity and culture change to business leaders around the world.

-Megan Price: Learning & Development Partner at The Unvieristy of Manchcester.
-Prior to joining UoM Megan worked in similar roles with the United Nations Development Programme, Save the Children UK and Action Aid International.
+Megan Price: Learning & Development Partner at The University of Manchester.
+Prior to joining UoM, Megan worked in similar roles with the United Nations Development Programme, Save the Children UK and Action Aid International.